birosjh/CppWebsite/README.md

-# Learning Oatpp
+# Cpp Website

-This is a simple repository to test out Oatpp and learn about its functionality.
+A simple website build in C++ using the Crow library.
+This is for learning purposes.